 Hundreds of millions of dollars have been invested in the Congo Basin protected area network over recent decades.
 But where exactly has the money gone?
 What has it achieved?
 Who is it benefitting?

-The Rainforest Foundation UK’s extensive research into 34 protected areas across Cameroon, Gabon, the Republic of Congo, the Central African Republic and the Democratic Republic of Congo strongly suggests that conservation efforts have done little to save important rainforest species.
+The Rainforest Foundation UK’s extensive research into a set of protected areas across Cameroon, Gabon, the Republic of Congo, the Central African Republic and the Democratic Republic of Congo strongly suggests that conservation efforts have done little to save important rainforest species.
 Meanwhile, indigenous and local communities continue to pay a heavy price for protected areas that are often imposed on their ancestral lands without their consent.

 Forest dwellers in the world’s second largest rainforest very often associate the presence of protected areas with increased hardships and see it as a source of conflict.
 Restrictions to access and use of lands for hunting, gathering and agriculture put severe strains on local communities’ meagre livelihoods.
 Reports of gross human rights violations at the hands of ‘eco-guards’ are also ubiquitous.